 These capabilities can be valuable during the early development of an application, for example in an application that uses file I/O before any flash file system I/O drivers are implemented.
 Or, if you need to debug constructions in your application that use stdin and stdout without the actual hardware device for input and output being available.
-Another debugging purpose can be to produce debug printouts.
+Another use is producing debug printouts.